 If you look at the composition of the sun, it’s mostly hydrogen and helium.
-Stars like our sun undergo thermonuclear reactions where four hydrogen atoms combines into helium through heat.
+Stars like our sun undergo thermonuclear reactions where four hydrogen atoms combine into helium through heat.

 According to Einstein, you can’t lose mass.
 But you can convert mass to energy.
-So all stars do during their life-cycle is just burn hydrogen into helium and releases energy.
+So all stars do during their life cycle is just burn hydrogen into helium and release energy.

-Typically, main sequence stars like the sun go through this process for about 95% of its life.
+Typically, main sequence stars like the sun go through this process for about 95% of their life.